 - Most first place awards in Plant Category

 - Most first place awards in Arrangement Category

 - Best in Show – Plants

-Wilted foliage should be removed.
+Wilted foliage shall be removed.
 Entries without foliage will not be allowed to enter.
-Entries will be judged for straight stems, clean foliage, fresh blooms, and must be free from insects, disease, dirt, etc. Single blooms should be disbudded but do not remove foliage.
+Entries will be judged for straight stems, clean foliage, and fresh blooms must be free from insects, disease, dirt, etc. Single blooms should be disbudded but do not remove foliage.